CLSherrod/clsherrod.github.io/_pages/writer.md

 For me, writing isn’t just about sharing knowledge—it’s about leaving a trail.
 When I look back at the challenges I’ve faced—quitting a secure job, starting over, living abroad, even recovering from seizures that made me rethink everything—I see turning points.
 Writing lets me mark those places and say: _This is what I learned.
 Maybe it will help you, too._

 That’s why I keep showing up to the page.
 Not because I have all the answers, but because I believe in asking the right questions.
+## Welcome to My Virtual Bookshop

+I’ve always loved the idea of running a small bookshop — the kind with uneven floors, handwritten notes tucked into the shelves, and quiet conversations about what a story _really_ meant.

+Life took me another way.
+Business, travel, art, writing — all kept me moving.
+So instead of one physical place, I’ve built this page as my [virtual bookshop](/bookshop/) — a window display of the books that have shaped me.

+Some made me rethink success.
+Others helped me heal, write better, or simply see life from a new angle.
+I’ve reviewed them here not as a critic, but as a fellow traveler — sharing the titles that left fingerprints on my life.

+Take a wander.
+You might find a book that meets you exactly where you are.
 ## Additional Resources

 If something I’ve written sparks a thought or a question, the best way to connect with me is through my newsletter.
 That’s where I share my latest essays, behind-the-scenes stories, and reflections I don’t post anywhere else.